cocos/cocos-docs/en/editor/extension/inspector.md

 }
 ```

-As with Component registration, in the contributions data, provide a copy of the data to the **Inspector Panel** requesting the rendering of the "effect" resource in the "asset" type in the "section" area.
+As with Component registration, in the contributions data, provide a copy of the data to the **Inspector Panel** requesting the rendering of the "effect" asset in the "asset" type in the "section" area.

 ```typescript
 'use strict';